Nalidixic Acid use while Breastfeeding

 Summary of Use during Lactation

-Limited information indicates that maternal doses of nalidixic acid up to 2 grams daily produce low levels in milk and would usually not be expected to cause any adverse effects in breastfed infants.
-However, other agents may be preferred, especially while nursing a newborn or preterm infant.
+Limited information indicates that maternal doses of nalidixic acid up to 2 grams daily produce low levels in milk and would usually not be expected to cause any adverse effects in breastfed infants with monitoring of the infant for possible effects on the gastrointestinal flora, such as diarrhea or candidiasis (thrush, diaper rash).
+Nalidixic acid should be avoided while breastfeeding a glucose-6-phosphate dehydrogenase (G6PD) deficient infant.
+Other agents are preferred, especially while nursing a newborn or preterm infant.

-Maternal Levels One paper reported old, unpublished data obtained from the manufacturer in which a breastmilk concentration of 2 mg/L was found at an unspecified time in 4 women taking 1 gram orally 4 times daily.
+Maternal Levels.
+One paper reported old, unpublished data obtained from the manufacturer in which a breastmilk concentration of 2 mg/L was found at an unspecified time in 4 women taking nalidixic acid 1 gram orally 4 times daily.

 Infant Levels.
 Relevant published information was not found as of the revision date.